christopherpaquin/zabbix-containerized-deploy-snmptraps/README.md

 ### Step 1: Cleanup

 Step 1: Cleanup & Reset Options
+This step can be skipped for the initial deployment, but should be run on and subsequent deployments

 The cleanup script supports two modes:

 Standard Cleanup: Removes containers/pods but preserves your Zabbix configuration and database.